facebook/flow/website/en/docs/types/tuples.md

 let str  : string  = tuple[2]; // Works!
 ```

-If you try getting from an index that does not exist it will return a type of
+If you try getting from an index that does not exist it will not type-check hence will result in a static error.
-`void`.

 ```js
 // @flow